bahattinumur/software-school/README.md

 <h1> SOFTWARE SCHOOL  </h1>

-This is the example of a software scholl.
+This is the example of a software school website.

 Built with Bootstrap for streamlined styling and layout.